 Fire Protection and Combustible Materials – A fire in a college residence is a disaster that can be avoided by the mutual effort of residents and staff.
 The misuse of fire safety equipment (e.g. fire escapes, fire extinguishers, smoke detectors, sprinkler systems and fire alarms) is not permitted and is a violation of public safety laws in the State of Maine.
 Smoke detectors, sprinkler heads and fire alarms may not be covered with tapestries or other materials.
 Nothing may be attached to or hung from sprinkler pipes or sprinkler heads.
-A $75.00 fine will be assessed and items confiscated.
-Students are responsible forall costs for the repair/replacement to any life safety item.
+A $75 is assessed and items confiscated.
+Students are responsible for all costs for the repair/replacement to any life safety item.

 False Fire Alarm Policy – Bates and the City of Lewiston charge a fine for false alarms.
 False alarms produced by human error, faulty equipment, or pre-meditation, waste money and endanger the lives of fire fighters and civilians.
 A false alarm is defined as: “a visual or audible signal transmitted by an alarm system which indicates the existence of an emergency situation, when in fact no such emergency exists.”
 This includes the activation of an alarm system by the following means: